 - a) Remuneration includes ad-hoc elements that are part of the normal duties of the post, i.e. call-out and stand-by allowances; - b) Taxable expenses include taxable mileage and / or expenses out with HMRC's dispensation; - c) J Robinson left the Directorate of IJB on 31 December 2020 and returned to her Executive Manager post from 1 January 2021.
-She was appointed Interim Deputy Director of Community Health & Social Care from 13 July 2020; - d) M Nicolson held the post of Executive Manager Children & Families (Chief Social Work Officer) until 17 July 2019.
+She continues to provide the services of Interim Chief Officer of IJB; - d) M Nicolson held the post of Executive Manager Children & Families (Chief Social Work Officer) until 17 July 2019.
 The full-time equivalent remuneration for this post in 2019/20 was £73,603.
 M Nicolson's remuneration includes a payment of £16,927 in respect of Payment in Lieu of Notice;